Skip to main content

 Work Study vs. Non-Work Study Jobs

-Both work study and non-work study programs are administered through the UWSP Student Involvement and Employment Office.
+Both work study and non-work study programs are administered through Campus Activities and Student Engagement (CASE).

 Federal Work Study